 Apply for the award

-Congratulations to this year's winner: Dr Signe Stelling Risom.
+Congratulations to the 2017 winner: Dr Signe Stelling Risom.

 Dr Stelling Risom collected her award at the closing cereminy of EuroHeartCare on 20 May 2017.